Published:

 Getting a second mortgage is usually a requirement in order to help you find this big purchase, but it can be a little bit trickier to secure another mortgage compared to getting your first.

-If you’re wondering how to get a second mortgage in cities across Washington state, here are some tips that may help.
+If you’re wondering how to get a second mortgage in cities across Washington state, we have some tips that may help.

-Take a Cash-Out Refinance on Your Seattle Primary Residence
+Tip #1: Take a Cash-Out Refinance on Your Primary Residence

 If you’ve owned your primary home for a while, odds are you’ve built up a significant amount of equity in it over the years.
 Through regular mortgage payments (that are contributing to the principal portion of the mortgage) and appreciation in value (over time or through home improvements), your home equity has likely increased quite a bit.